8 Ways to Title a Photograph

 Blank and Blank

-When all else fails, just pick two objects depicted in the photograph and implode them together with the word 'and'.
+When all else fails, just pick two objects depicted in the photograph and mash them together with the word ‘and’.

 An Empty Bus Stop